92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcel/Parcel.md

 });
 ```

-Creates a new Parcel.

-Please see the <Link to="/getting-started">getting started</Link> page to see how to best use Parcels in a React app.

 * <Param name="value" optional type="any" default="undefined" />
   The value you want to put in the Parcel.
-This value will be changed immutably when change methods are called on the Paercel.
+This value will be changed immutably when change methods are called on the Parcel.
 The data type of the `value` will determine the type of Parcel that will be created, and will determine which methods you can use to change the value.
 Please read <Link to="/parcel-types">Parcel types</Link> for more info.
 * <Param name="handleChange" optional type="(newParcel: Parcel, changeRequest: ChangeRequest) => void" />
   The `handleChange` function will be called whenever the Parcel's value has been triggered to change.
 It is passed `newParcel`, a replacement Parcel containing the changes; and `changeRequest`, a <Link to="/api/ChangeRequest">ChangeRequest</Link> that contains details about the change itself.